MESAHub/mesa/docs/source/just_a_module.rst

      make

-Run the executable, named sample_kap
+Run the executable, named sample_kap, whoech reads a mesa model file and writes out the opacity and its derivatives at each cell

 .. code-block:: console